Washington Park (Los Angeles)

 Washington Park was demolished soon after the final game in 1925.
+Much of the lot remained vacant for some years.
+The parking area on the southeast corner of Washington and Hill was used as the site of Billy Graham's Los Angeles Crusade in the fall of 1949.
+The Mode O'Day Building, constructed in 1927 at the northeast corner of Washington and Hill, which still stands, can be seen in the background of some of the 1949 crusade photos.

 As of February 2022, the site is occupied by commercial buildings, parking lots, and a McDonald's.
 Los Angeles Trade–Technical College (LATTC) is a block to the west, as is the Grand/LATTC station of the Los Angeles Metro Rail system.
 The International Mart (formerly the Mode O'Day building), a 14-story edifice that houses a grocery store and warehouse, is a block to the east.
 The nearest freeway is the 110, a few blocks west of the Metro stop.